LIMS Implementation Project Plan: Strategies for a Flawless Rollout

 Managing Change in Laboratory Workflows

-Implementing LIMS Software can be particularly challenging due to the alterations required in existing laboratory workflows.
+Implementing a new software system can be particularly challenging due to the alterations required in existing laboratory workflows.
 Laboratories typically have a deep-rooted reliance on traditional systems like spreadsheets, which complicates the shift to new practices.
 There must be an openness towards modifying these lab routines to harness enhanced efficiency through the novel LIMS setup.

 It falls upon lab managers not only to delineate the advantages of integrating a new LIMS but also actively involve all members of laboratory personnel during this transitionary phase.
 This inclusive approach helps reduce resistance and promotes the seamless adoption of updated workflows.